 - Out-of-the-box SEO tools and options.

 - Ultra flexible foundation code.

-Other notable features
+Other notable features of the Genesis software

-The file size for most of the child themes are relatively small.
-Page loading is quick too for any WordPress site that uses Genesis.
+The file size for most of the child themes is also relatively small.
+So faster page loading is a definite notable feature for any WordPress site that uses Genesis.

 Other features include: